PROTECT issues newsletters quarterly. Sign up to stay updated on our publications, events, blog posts and activities.

 The University of Surrey in southern England is one of two UK-based partners that is contributing to Protect in a number of key areas.
 The team is led by Professor of Politics, Simon Usherwood.
 Joining him are Surrey colleagues Dr. Alia Middleton, Dr. Theofanis Exadaktylos, and Dr. Evgenia Iliadou.

 How is the Corona pandemic affecting the lives of refugees, asylum seekers, and migrants in South Af...

 This is one of two blog posts where Protect researchers reflect upon how the Corona pandemic is affecting people on the move across the world.
 In this post, Professor Jo Vearey from Wits University and Professor Idil Atak from Ryerson University share their insights from South Africa and Canada.

-In December 2019, Professor and PI of PROTECT, Hakan G. Sicakkan, participated in a first gathering in Geneva for the UN High Commissioner of Refugees (UNHCR) Global Academic Network.
+In December 2019, the project leader of PROTECT Hakan G. Sicakkan participated in a first gathering in Geneva for the UN High Commissioner of Refugees (UNHCR) Global Academic Network.
 The gathering took place as part of the UN’s Global Refugee Forum and coincided with the first year anniversary of the two UN Global Compacts on […]